 - How well they stick or adhere to the walls of the gut

-As I mentioned earlier, there have been many clinical studies to look at different strains of probiotics and their efficacy in improving symptoms of various infections and health conditions.
+As I mentioned earlier, there have been a lot of clinical studies which looked at different strains of probiotics and their efficacy in improving symptoms of infections and health conditions.

-In this case, we want to find look at which is the most effective antibiotic for improving digestive health.
+In any case, we want to find look at which is the most effective probiotic for improving digestive health.